Richard-Chimama/Richard-Chimama/README.md

 👋 Hey there!
 Thanks so much for stopping by my GitHub page!

-Fresh out of school and super excited to bring my A-game to the tech world!
+I am super excited to bring my A-game to the tech world!
 I'm deeply passionate about frontend development and dabble in full-stack too.
 Coding isn't just a skill for me; it's a playground where I love to create user-friendly interfaces that people enjoy interacting with.

 My tech stack includes JavaScript, React.js, CSS, and HTML.
 I absolutely enjoy the creative freedom and the problem-solving aspects that come with these languages.
 On top of that, I've got hands-on experience with TypeScript, Cypress, Node.js, Storybook, and even React Native.
 So, not just confined to the web, but also exploring other platforms!